arcanecode/PSCore-QuickStart/Notes/ReadMe.md

 Code examples are broken into small files, to make for easy quick reference.
 Comments in the code help explain the example.

+This folder, Notes, contains additional documentation that users may find helpful but were not part of the Pluralsight course.

+This project is included in my Pluralsight course "PowerShell 7 Quick Start for Developers on Linux, macOS, and Windows".
+See my [About Me](http://arcanecode.me) page for a link to the course.

 ---

 ## Author Information